SuperRockyCat/launchdarkly-react-example/README.md

 ### Components

-The application consists of the following 5 components, located in the :
+The application consists of the following 5 components, located in the components directory:

 1. `App.js`: Provides general structure and layout of application, consisting of a header and multi-celled table.